opensciencegrid/user-school-2019/docs/materials/day1/part4-ex2-login-scp.md

 Once you have your account details, `ssh` in to the machine and take a look around.

+!!! note "IMPORTANT"
+    For performance reasons, you will be doing all of your work on `training.osgconnect.net` out of your local scratch directory, `/local-scratch/<USERNAME>/` replacing `<USERNAME>` with your own username.

+    Do **NOT** use your home directory for job submission.

 Preparing files for transfer
 ----------------------------